What courses will I study at LSE?

 What IT facilities are available at LSE?

-There are over 1000 high-quality PCs in open access computer areas on the LSE campus and in small computer rooms in each of the students' residential halls.
+There are over 1000 high-quality PCs in open access computer areas on the LSE campus.
 There is one computer room that will be open 24 hours a day, 7 days a week during term-time.